actions/stale/README.md

 #### days-before-stale

 The idle number of days before marking the issues or the pull requests as stale (by adding a label).
 The issues or the pull requests will be marked as stale if the last update (based on [GitHub issue](https://docs.github.com/en/rest/reference/issues) field `updated_at`) is older than the idle number of days.
+It means that any updates made, or any comments added to the issues or to the pull requests will restart the counter of days before marking as stale.
+However, if you wish to ignore this behaviour so that the creation date only matters, you can enable the [ignore-all-activities-before-stale](#ignore-all-activities-before-stale) option.

 If set to a negative number like `-1`, no issues or pull requests will be marked as stale automatically.
 In that case, you can still add the stale label manually to mark as stale.